Prickly Pear Bath Milk Elixir

 The aloe plant was originally included in the Liliaceae family, but is now considered a member of the Aloaceae family, a family created specifically for this plant because of its uniqueness.
 It is native to central Africa and grows in dry soils.
 It has toothed leaves, with a maximum length of 60 cm, and inside it we obtain the liquid we know as “gel”.
 Aloe is one of the first plants found to have medicinal uses since ancient times, and is still used in the same way today.

-It has many beneficial properties when used in cosmetic applications: it is moisturising, cooling, antiseptic and anti-inflammatory.
-It can therefore help maintain clean skin and relieve inflammation.
+It has many beneficial properties when used in cosmetic applications: moisturising, cooling, antiseptic and anti-inflammatory.
+Therefore it helps to maintain a clean skin and relieve inflammation.
 Finally, aloe can also be used in case of fever or to strengthen the immune system.

-This gel is ready to use and in a format that can be easily stored by simply placing it in the refrigerator.
+This gel is ready to be used in a format that can be easily stored by simply placing it in the refrigerator.

 It is composed of the following active ingredients: